ExoMars-PanCam/passthrough/docs/reference/ptl/properties/fill.md

 ```
 In keeping with the theme of a calibration processor, the above example shows how a `stop_date_time` can be expressed
 in the template using a `defer`red `fill` expression (that is, evaluated during post-processing) employing an XPath
-extension function which increments the `fetch`ed observation start time by the client populated calibrated exposure
+extension function which increments the `fetch`ed observation start time by the product processor-populated calibrated exposure
 duration.
 This application might be considered to be within the remit of the template because it deals with the
 minutiae of PDS4 datetime formatting - functionality that arguably is better suited to being encapsulated in a PT
 extension function than duplicated across processors.